MICAS presents Reggie Burrows Hodges’ first solo exhibition in Europe

 • Developed entirely in Malta, the exhibition brings Hodges’ practice into direct dialogue with the island’s social, historical and geographic landscape

-• Includes a monumental, site-specific work made at the exact scale of Caravaggio’s The Beheading of Saint John the Baptist, responding to Malta’s cultural legacy
+• Includes a monumental, site-specific work inspired both formally and by the scale of Caravaggio’s The Beheading of Saint John the Baptist, responding to Malta’s cultural legacy

-• Expands Hodges’ long-running investigations of labour, memory and collective experience, embedding local Maltese histories within a broader human narrative
+• Expands Hodges’ long-running investigations of labour, power and memory, embedding local Maltese histories within a broader human narrative

-• Spans painting and a music-based work installed in MICAS’ external vault inspired by Neolithic sites across Malta and Gozo
+• Spans painting and a sound installation in MICAS’ external vault influenced by Neolithic sites across Malta and Gozo

 Reggie Burrows Hodges

-Malta International Contemporary Art Space (MICAS) presents a major solo exhibition by African-American painter Reggie Burrows Hodges, marking the artist’s first exhibition in Europe.
-Entitled Mela, it brings together an entirely new body of work created during Hodges’ move to Malta in 2024, inspired by his experiences on the island and engaging with its culture and history.
+Malta International Contemporary Art Space (MICAS) presents Mela, a major solo exhibition by painter Reggie Burrows Hodges, marking the artist’s first exhibition in Europe.
+Mela brings together an entirely new body of work created during Hodges’ time in Malta in 2024, informed by his experiences on the island engaging with its culture and history.
 Spanning over 30 new paintings across the museum’s four main gallery floors, including the largest canvases of his career, Mela represents Hodges’ most ambitious body of work to date.
 The exhibition is curated by Edith Devaney, Artistic Director of MICAS, and runs from 9 May to 30 August.

 Hodges (b.
-1965, Compton, California) is an internationally acclaimed artist known for his use of painting as a powerful form of visual storytelling and metaphor.
-Mela – a widely used Maltese word meaning ‘so’ or ‘well,’ which Hodges observed often precedes the expression of a thought or idea – extends his ongoing exploration of identity, memory, labour and collective experience, bringing his practice into fresh dialogue with the Maltese context.
-The paintings were developed during the artist’s extended stay on the island, following the relocation of his studio to Valletta, and are shaped by his immersion in Malta’s social, historical and geographic landscape.
-From the rugged coastline and women’s bathing traditions to scenes of agricultural and physical labour, these works embed local Maltese histories within Hodges’ broader investigation of human dignity and endurance.
+1965, Compton, California) is an internationally acclaimed artist known for his formally inventive paintings, which consider fleeting, everyday moments as well as the social and historical conditions that charge them.
+Mela – a widely used Maltese discourse marker which, Hodges has observed, often precedes the expression of a thought – brings his practice into fresh dialogue with the Maltese context.
+The paintings were developed during the artist’s extended stay on the island, and are shaped by his immersion in Malta’s social, historical and geographic landscapes.
+These considerations of subjects including the rugged coastline and surrounding Mediterranean sea, the built environment and the forms of labour that sustain it embed local Maltese histories within Hodges’ broader investigation of human dignity and endurance.

-The works in Mela exemplify Hodges’ distinctive painterly language: originally trained in theatre and film, his work combines strong narrative charge with dramatic composition.
-Beginning with a layer of black paint, Hodges allows figures and environments to emerge through negative space, shifting emphasis away from descriptive realism toward atmosphere, gesture and psychological presence.
-Faces and bodies are often deliberately indeterminate, reflecting the artist’s interest in ambiguity, the evolving relationship between people and their surroundings, and the nature of memory.
+The works in Mela exemplify Hodges’ distinctive painterly language, which is informed by theatre, film, art history and his own memories.
+Hodges begins with a black ground, his figures emerging through richly rendered environments and garments.
+In forgoing descriptive realism in favour of atmosphere and gesture, the artist pursues generative ambiguity, the evolving relationship between people and their surroundings, and the nature of memory.
 This approach connects Mela to Hodges’ wider practice, including his acclaimed paintings rooted in recollections of growing up in Compton, which foreground Black community and resilience, and draw inspiration from influences like David Driskell, Alex Katz and Milton Avery.

-Complementing these paintings is a group of seascapes inspired by Malta’s surrounding waters and by Hodges’ ongoing interest in the sea as a space of movement, migration and exchange.
-Boats, shorelines and bathing scenes recur throughout the exhibition, including depictions of women’s communal bathing rituals that evoke both ancient social practices and contemporary forms of belonging.
+Complementing these paintings is a group of seascapes inspired by Malta’s surrounding waters and Hodges’ longtime consideration of the complex histories and mythologies of the sea.
+Buoys, shorelines, bathing huts and pools recur throughout the exhibition, evoking both traditional social practices and contemporary forms of belonging.
 Reflecting on the people, landscapes and layered histories that shaped the project, Hodges has described Mela as “a poem to Malta.”

-As a coda to the main gallery exhibition, Hodges has programmed the external vault with a related music-based work inspired by accounts of Neolithic music from past civilisations across Malta and Gozo.
+As a coda to the main gallery exhibition, Hodges has programmed the external vault with a related sound installation influenced by accounts of Neolithic music from past civilisations across Malta and Gozo.
 Drawing on recordings from these ancient sites, Hodges has developed a musical framework that transforms this material into a sensory experience.

 About Reggie Burrows Hodges